 - In Tokyo after the end of World War II, many utility poles were installed to meet the rapidly increasing demand for electricity and telecommunications.
 As a result, natural disasters such as large-scale earthquakes and major typhoons have caused utility poles to collapse, resulting in road obstructions or closures, line breaks, etc. that have hindered evacuation and emergency services, and caused power outages and communication problems.
-To strengthen disaster management functions, it is necessary to remove utility poles. - Moreover, many utility poles and power cables obstruct the passage of pedestrians and wheelchair users, and spoil a beautiful urban landscape. - A specific initiative will be implementing new cables into an underground system for which the wire common grooves, etc. are developed. - The social issue Tokyo Metropolitan Govt. recognizes is strengthening urban disaster management functions (securing safe and enjoyable walking spaces and creating a scenic city).
+To strengthen disaster management functions, it is necessary to remove utility poles. - Moreover, many utility poles and power cables obstruct the passage of pedestrians and wheelchair users, and spoil a beautiful urban landscape. - A specific initiative will be implementing new cables into an underground system for which the wire common grooves, etc. are developed.
+In the Port of Tokyo area including Oi and Aomi, disaster response routes that particularly contribute to enhancing disaster preparedness will be given priority. - The social issue Tokyo Metropolitan Govt. recognizes is strengthening urban disaster management functions (securing safe and enjoyable walking spaces and creating a scenic city).
 A solution to the issue will benefit individuals who may be affected by road closures, line breaks, etc. due to a utility pole collapse in the case of a natural disaster as well as wheelchair and baby carriage users and others who use roads. - The table below shows contributions of the eligible project to SDGs in accordance with ICMA's table of mapping between project categories and SDGs.

-SDGs Targets 11 SUSTAINABLE OTHES AND CHAMBARIES 11.7 By 2030, provide universal access to safe, inclusive and accessible, green and public spaces, particularly for women and children, older persons and persons with disabilities 13 SUMAIT 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries 13.2 Integrate climate change measures into national policies, strategies, and planning
+SDGs 11 SUSTAINABLE OTHES AND CHAMAUNIUS 11.7 By 2030, provide universal access to safe, inclusive and accessible, green and public spaces, particularly for women and children, older persons and persons with disabilities 13 ACHIA 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries 13.2 Integrate climate change measures into national policies, strategies, and planning